Persona5-Joker/Med-Reminder/README.md

-Ongoing development of a medication reminder program (running, but not properly)
+Ongoing development of a medication reminder program.
+Status: Running, still under development.

 Progress made so far:
   - Program accepts input of medication, and the amount of doses.